apache/couchdb/share/doc/src/api/ddoc/common.rst

   a new revision of the existing design document.

   The design documents have some agreement upon their fields and structure.
-  Currently it is the next:
+  Currently it is the following:

   * **language** (*string*): Defines :ref:`Query Server <query-server>` :config:section:`key <query_servers>` to process design document functions